 Please contact the Dean directly if you are interested in this nursing scholarship program.

 Background of Program: Initiated in 2005, the Zonta Club of Washington, D.C. established the Virginia Longest Scholarship to meet the worldwide shortage of nurses by providing financial assistance for women pursuing Graduate or Doctoral level nursing faculty education degrees at The Catholic University of America, School of Nursing.

-Named for its benefactor and Club member Virginia Longest, (1918 - 2001) this program has awarded over $25,000 to recipients over the past ten years to an exemplary graduate nursing student.
+Named for its benefactor and club member Virginia Longest, (1918 - 2001) this program has awarded over $40,000 to recipients since the inception of the scholarship program.
+Lasting Impact on a Community